bravoserver/bravo/docs/core.rst

 Core
 ====

-These modules comprise the core functionality of Beta.
+These modules comprise the core functionality of Bravo.

 .. toctree::